Undergraduate BA (Hons)

 In a nutshell

-Delivering a diverse range of learning opportunities across the spectrum from mainstream stage, TV and radio to experimental performance forms and multimedia work, this theatre and performance course gives you the chance to combine academic study with practical approaches to performance.
-All geared towards your future career, you’ll also develop the skills and knowledge you need to establish yourself as a theatre and performance professional.
+Delivering a diverse range of learning opportunities across the spectrum from mainstream stage, TV and radio to experimental performance forms and multimedia work, this course gives you the chance to combine academic study with practical approaches to performance.
+You’ll develop the skills and knowledge you need to establish yourself as a theatre and performance professional, as well as have many extra curricula opportunities to gain invaluable voluntary (sometimes paid) work experience through our substantial relationships with creative professionals working in the industry, some of whom also teach on our skills-based optional modules.

 You can read the latest newsletter from our Performance team here